jobscore/ansible-role-cloudwatch-logs/README.md

     file_path: /var/log/auth.log
     encoding: utf-8
 ```
-The field `name` defines the name of the log entry, that should be unique and the field `args` should contain the specifics of the log configuration as per AWS docs in here: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html
+The field `name` defines the name of the log entry, which should be unique and the field `args` should contain the specifics of the log configuration as per AWS docs here: [https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)

 Dependencies